-The following are the spec ial responsibilities of each Direc
+The following are the special responsibilities of each Director during the year:

-Giselle Collins Chairman of the Board and a r
+Giselle Collins Chairman of the Board and a member of the HR&NC and the BARC.

-Lachlan Edwards Chairman of the RECC, HR&N
+Lachlan Edwards Chairman of the RECC, HR&NC and the BARC

-Anne Michaels Member of the HR&NC and the
+Anne Michaels Member of the HR&NC and the BARC.

-Raymond Gunston Previous Chairman of the Boa
+Raymond Gunston Previous Chairman of the Board and a member of the HR&NC and the BARC.